pacslab/chatapp/README.md

 ```

 ### Frontend
-The [chatapp-frontend](./chatapp-frontend) directory contains the source code for the frontend service, which containerizes and leverages NGINX as both a web server to serve static files and a uWSGI proxy.
+The [chatapp-frontend](./chatapp-frontend) directory contains the source code for the frontend service, which containerizes and leverages NGINX as both a web server to serve static files and a uWSGI (WebSocket) proxy.
 The web server listens on port `4222`.

 You can use the following commands to build the Docker image.
 ```